You know, folks, speaking of Greece, there's another good comparison to what we're doing in Greece.

 What do you mean make them go to work?

-Um the bottom line is now there's no effort here, no effort at all to stench the bleeding here.
+The bottom line is now there's no effort here, no effort at all to stench the believing here.

 It's purposely being made worse.

-I don't I don't mean to really harp on this, but whatever you think of Wall Street, and whatever you think, would you rather have Barack Obama and anybody in his administration managing your financial portfolio, your retirement, or would you rather have the guys at Goldman Sachs doing it?
+I don't mean to really harp on this, but whatever you think of Wall Street, whatever you think, would you rather have Barack Obama and anybody in his administration managing your financial portfolio, your retirement, or would you rather have the guys at Goldman Sachs doing it?

-Now you may have been told that you should hate the people in Goldman Sachs, but who would you rather have in charge of growing your money pile?
+Now, you may have been told that you should hate the people at Goldman Sachs, but who would you rather have in charge of growing your money pile?

 I damn well would prefer anybody at Goldman Sachs to anybody in this administration.

-Now, the problem here with Greece is if they don't even go through the motions of pretending to deal with this, nobody is going to invest in anything.
+Now, the problem here with Greece is, if they don't even go through the motions of pretending to deal with this, nobody is going to invest in anything that is.

-And if if people don't have the confidence to invest in something, like who wants to buy an LA municipal bond right now?
+And if people don't have the confidence to invest in something, who wants to buy an LA municipal bond right now?

 But the sad reality is that these people are great indicators of where strength and weakness is.

-And all of these efforts here, these these are these are window dressing type efforts to make it look like we're doing something about it.
+And all of these efforts here, these are window-dressing type efforts to make it look like we're doing something about it, just like the TARP bailout was and stimulus.

-It was it was it was an attempt to make the world, the chicoms are okay, we're taking it seriously now.
+It was an attempt to make the world, the Chikams are going to go, okay, we're taking it seriously now.

 We're really doing something about it.